pascal-parent/esphome/Garage Door Controller/README.md

 ## What is next?

-Some automation to tell we have left the door open when we leave and if it's open too long.
+Some automation and notifications to tell we have left the door open when we leave and if it's open too long.
 I'll add them to the Home Assistant folder in the future.